Counselling for Families

 Family Counselling is used to encourage conversation between members of the family who need not necessarily live together, or indeed be “blood” relatives.
 Family Counselling can be very effective in exploring relationships in step or blended families.
 It might clarify a new pattern of being together after a marital breakdown or remarriage.
 It can also help to process feelings of being excluded or rejected which might be otherwise acted out in disruptive behaviour which is misunderstood by the other family members.
 Communication between family members might be repaired or established for the first time.

-Our counsellors work with a wide variety of issues, including those arising from:
+We can connect you with counsellors who work with a wide variety of issues, including those arising from:

 - Family relationships and changes in family life